spark-mv/cdn/install.md

 To instantly see if HolaCDN is working, play the video look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers.

-Note: If your site includes frames, enter the console commands in the frame containing the video player.
+Note: If you receive a console message saying "HolaCDN skip..", the settings on the portal did not take effect yet - try again in a few minutes.

 # 9. Checking statistics on the portal